microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 ### DAX Studio
 In the query Editor section enter the below queries and review their output in the **Results** section, after pressing the **Run (F5)** command.

-1. Enter the below expression to return the average unit price from the Sales Order Lines table:
+**Description:** Enter the below expression to return the average unit price from the Sales Order Lines table:
 ```
 EVALUATE
 { AVERAGE ( 'Sales Order Lines'[Unit Price] ) }